 - Mandates should be set and monitored at individual level;

 - Automated monitoring of trades against mandates at granular level; and

 Firms are facing significant hurdles on the road to a better trader mandate framework, with several key areas to focus on in order to come out on top.
 One of the main areas of concern stems from identifying risk takers and maintaining accurate records for new joiners, leavers and transfers, which can be achieved through systematic reconciliation between access to trading systems and HR databases.
 Another is allocating mandates at a level that reflects individual capabilities and experience.
 Firms must also consider the degree of granularity they take in monitoring and constraining these individuals.

 Other issues include: whether one’s business is able to prevent people from trading outside their mandate; how they improve data for trader identification; and how to measure, and report on, the effectiveness of the control framework.
 While there are dozens more issues to consider, many will be addressed with a renewed governance structure.
 Firms should not forget to set minimum requirements for designing, implementing and monitoring these mandates.

 These questions will be particularly challenging for UK-based firms in which the Senior Manager Certification Regime (SMCR) places personal accountability on individuals.
 Banks need to demonstrate they have solid procedures in place to comply with the requirements.

 As firms reassess their strategy, some may be tempted to increase the range of attributes in their trader mandates, particularly around desk strategy, permitted products, and off-premises trading restrictions.
 Supervisory responsibilities and risk limits may end up under consideration too.
 The danger of increasing the reach of a trader mandate is that it could impact a firm’s wider conduct risk initiative.

-For more information, please contact Jerome Bokobza, Senior Manager in Banking Risk Management for KPMG in the UK.
+For more information, please contact Jerome Bokobza, Director in Banking Risk Management for KPMG in the UK.